Regression Equation: Overview

 However, as the following image shows, it isn’t always completely straightforward to select the appropriate regression equation, especially when you’re dealing with real life data.
 Sometimes you get “noisy” data that doesn’t seem to quite fit any equation.
 If the bulk of the data looks like it follows a pattern, you could omit the outliers.
 In fact, if you ignore outliers, the data looks like it could be modeled by an exponential equation.

 Check out our Youtube channel for more tips and help for stats!

 Questions?
 Check out our FREE forum!
-Now in it’s second year, our stats forum has a stats guy on staff.
+Now in its third year, our stats forum has a resident stats guy on staff.
 He’ll be happy to answer your tricky math questions.
 He’ll even tackle homework